tush8788/Online-Bank/README.md

-# Online bank
+# Online bank (ippo-pay-assignment)
-This is a Online Bank Application (ippo-pay-assignment)
+Using this web application user can create test account as wel as saving account and saving account user can apply loan

 ##Functionality
 # User Bank Employee